paulofr17/paulofr17/README.md

 ## Hi I'm Paulo 👋

 👋 Welcome to my profile!
-I'm a Full Stack Developer based in Portugal.
+I'm a Full Stack / Salesforce Developer based in Portugal.

 💼 Currently, I'm working in the Salesforce ecosystem, but always on the lookout for new challenges.